phillord/tawny-owl/docs/reasoning.md

 ## Unsatisfiable

-A class which can never have any individuals is called `unsatisifiable` as the restrictions placed upon it can never be fulfiled or satisfied.
+A class which can never have any individuals is called `unsatisifiable` as the restrictions placed upon it can never be fulfilled or satisfied.
 To find the unsatisifiable classes, simply call;

     (r/unsatisfiable)